 Selecting Devices for Refrigerated Transport Monitoring

 Proper cold chain monitoring is vital in ensuring the safe shipment of medical and perishable goods.
 But temperature control is one of the most challenging areas of supply logistics.
-Several of our devices combine temperature monitoring and GPS tracking to ensure your assets are always accounted for and kept at safe temperatures during refrigerated transport.
+Several Digital Matter devices combine temperature monitoring and GPS tracking to ensure critical assets are always accounted for and kept at safe temperatures during refrigerated transport.

 Multiple Power Options – 3 x AA LiFeSO2/LTC or 4-16V External Power

-The Falcon has both a GPS and Wi-Fi module on board to provide location updates.
-If a GPS fix cannot be acquired, for example when indoors, the device will scan for nearby Wi-Fi networks.
+The Falcon has both a GPS and WiFi module on board to provide location updates indoors and out.
+If a GPS fix cannot be acquired, for example when indoors in a hospital, storeroom, warehouse or loading dock, the device will scan for nearby WiFi networks.
 Services such as Google’s Geolocation API can then use this information to determine a position.
-This is implemented in our tracking software Telematics Guru and allows the Falcon to provide tracking where a traditional GPS device won’t.
+Learn more about WiFi Positioning Systems for Indoor Tracking here.

 Multiple Inputs and Outputs – I²C Sensor Interface

-The I2C sensor interface allows the connection of a temperature probe that can be buried into the cargo.
-The I2C interface is commonly used by a wide variety of sensors.
+The Falcon features an I²C sensor interface which can be used to connect a variety of sensors including our temperature probe.
 Contact us for information on support for other sensors.

 2 x Digital Inputs

-The Falcon has 2 x Digital inputs, which could be used to monitor a refrigerator door being open or closed.
-In addition, a 0-30V analog input is available for sensors that output an analog value (4-20mA), and a switched ground output (to control a relay, etc.).
+The Falcon has 2 x Digital inputs which can be used to monitor a refrigerator door being open or closed.
+In addition, a 0-30V analog input is available for sensors that output an analog value (4-20mA), and a switched ground output (to control a relay, etc.,).

 Flexible Logging Parameters

-The Falcon’s clever firmware enables some smart logging options:
+Smart firmware on the Falcon enables some smart logging options:

 Temperature Sampling – Temperature sampling can be configured to maximize battery life and user needs.
 Some of these options include: